venelin/PCMBase/cran-comments.md

 rhub::check_for_cran(env_vars = c(`_R_CHECK_FORCE_SUGGESTS_` = "false", `_R_CHECK_CRAN_INCOMING_USE_ASPELL_` = "true"))

-Setting _R_CHECK_FORCE_SUGGESTS_ to false was necessary because of the package ggtree, which is listed in Suggests and is used conditionally within one function.
+Setting _R_CHECK_FORCE_SUGGESTS_ to false was necessary because of the package ggtree, which is listed in Suggests and is used conditionally in one function of the package.
+The ggtree package is hosted on Bioconductor.

 There was a problem with the installation of the package on Fedora (during check_rhub()).
 I could find the following error in the log-file (the whole log-file is available from this link: https://builder.r-hub.io/status/original/PCMBase_1.2.7.tar.gz-405a62181dd847fc9e3dce58b70b6ab9):